Dacia Maraini: Relationship with Italy

-In an interview with Monica Seger, Dacia Maraini stated that, despite her attachment to Italy and its culture, she does not feel like a cultural ambassador.
-Very often, she tries to analyze her country critically since being able to view the world through critical eyes is one of the duties of an intellectual.
+In an interview with author Monica Seger, Dacia Maraini stated that, despite her attachment to Italy and its culture, she does not feel like a cultural ambassador.
+Very often, she tries to analyze her country critically, since being able to view the world through critical eyes is one of an intellectual's prime duties.
 Her criticism is based on the expectations she has of her country; the more intellectuals try to be critical of their country, the more they want to see it function well.
 As an intellectual, Maraini tries "to illuminate, to persuade other people of what could be changed in a country that has possibility, a great country, a country of great people that have done great things" because she wants "to persuade Italians that [they] can do better".

-Writing and traveling
+Writing and travelling

 Furthermore, the interview focuses on Maraini's meaning of being a writer and a critic.
-For instance, her book, La Seduzione dell’altrove, is very significant because it outlines her feeling towards her work.
-According to her, writing and travelling are both forms of illness and a therapy.
-They are an illness because they are stressful and tiring but a therapy because they give her an opportunity to “look from afar and perhaps see things better”.
+For instance, her book, La Seduzione dell'altrove, is very significant because it outlines her feelings towards her work.
+According to her, writing and travelling are both forms of illness and therapy.
+They are an illness because they are stressful and tiring but a therapy because they give her an opportunity to "look from afar and perhaps see things better".

 Relationship between the theatre and public

-When discussing the importance of the relationship between her books and plays with the public, according to Maraini, the relationship with the public is more important in the theatre because, differently from books, plays deal with the collective and social aspect.
+When discussing the importance of the relationship between her books and plays with the public, according to Maraini, the relationship with the public is more important in the theatre because, differently from books, plays deal with the collective and social aspects.
 While a novel is a more personal relationship with a single reader, plays focus on the live public that can be participating or not.
 Also, differently, it is easier to feel whether the public is participating or not compared to a book.

 Work

 Bagheria (1993) is Maraini's only autobiographical work to date.
-Maraini's works have a general pattern to which they abide; a series of short stories and novels reflect her "prefeminist stage" are characterized by a sense of alienation, total disorientation, and the need for self-assentation through sexuality.
+Maraini's works have a general pattern to which they abide; a series of short stories and novels that reflect her "prefeminist stage" are characterized by a sense of alienation, total disorientation, and the need for self-assentation through sexuality.
 Maraini's "transitional stage," best characterized by her novel, A memoria, demonstrates a tone shifting from inaction to an active search for innovative expression.
 Maraini's subsequent and more progressive novels, such as Donna in guerra (Woman at War), in which her female characters break free of traditional gender roles and explore their sexuality and social activism, reflect Maraini's involvement in the feminist movement during the late sixties and early seventies.